alexhulbert/SeaGlass/readme.md

  Currently, this repository works, but is in a very WIP state.
 Useful features such as the ones mentioned above are intermingled with various personal configuration changes.
 These configuration files need to be cleaned up to modularize the various features they provide, but in the meantime, here is a quick summary of how some of the features works:

  <h3>Color Scheme Engine</h3>
- The color scheme engine is implemented with a combination of <a href="https://github.com/dylanaraps/pywal">pywal templates</a> and <a href="https://github.com/alexhulbert/darkreader">a custom fork of the dark reader addon</a>.
-This fork attaches to a custom firefox native extension that forwards the current pywal color scheme to the addon process.
-A compiled version of the dark reader fork is available in <a href="user/resources/darkreader.xpi">user/resources/darkreader.xpi</a> and the associated native extension is available in <a href="user/resources/darkreader">user/resources/darkreader</a>.
+ The color scheme engine is implemented with a combination of <a href="https://github.com/dylanaraps/pywal">pywal templates</a>, <a href="https://github.com/luisbocanegra/kde-material-you-colors">kde-material-you-colors</a>, and <a href="https://github.com/alexhulbert/darkreader">a custom fork of the dark reader addon</a>.
+This fork attaches to a custom native extension that forwards the current pywal color scheme to the addon process.
+A compiled version of the dark reader fork is available in <a href="user/resources/darkreader.xpi">user/resources/darkreader.xpi</a> for firefox and <a href="user/resources/darkreader-chrome.zip">user/resources/darkreader-chrome.zip</a> for Chrome.
+The associated native extension is available in <a href="user/resources/darkreader">user/resources/darkreader</a>.
 Everything else is in <a href="user/firefox.nix">user/firefox.nix</a>.
-When installing the darkreader addon, make sure to enable preview mode, enable automatic updates of the css from GitHub, and turn on browser theming.

 <h3>Global Transparency</h3>
 The OS-wide frosted glass effect is achieved with a combination of <a href="https://github.com/Luwx/Lightly">lightly-qt</a> and <a href="https://github.com/alexhulbert/hyprchroma">a custom Hyprland plugin</a>.
 This plugin applies a GLSL shader to each window which uses the chromakey algorithm to selectively apply transparency to the system background color and colors close to it.
 An older commit of this repository contains the necessary configuration to apply a similar effect in i3.